 8” vs 10” wheel:

 This is a great question and is usually decided by personal preference.
-Since the belt speed is the same regardless of the size of the contact wheel, there is no performance differences between the sizes.
+Since the belt speed is the same regardless of the size of the contact wheel, there are no performance differences between the sizes.
 The only difference is the shape of the hollow grind caused by the wheel.
 Because the 10” has a bigger radius, the hollow grind is more shallow and taller than what an 8” wheel would produce.
 The 10” wheel is much more popular.
 However, there are many customers who prefer the 8” wheel for it’s smaller size, lower cost, and deeper hollow grind.

 3 speed –vs- Variable speed:

 The KMG was specifically designed so that the motor was not an integral part of the grinder.
 This allows for unlimited choices on how it might be powered.
 Simply spinning the drive shaft makes the grinder run.

 The step pulley system allows 3-speed choices, fast, med and slow.
 The 4”, 3” 2” pulley is used because the centerline distance between the motor shaft and grinder drive shaft is the same for each belt position.
 This eliminates the need to re-adjust the motor position for each speed change.
 You simply roll the belt from on groove, to the next smaller size by hand, like a derailleur on a bicycle.
 Speed changes are done in a few seconds without tools.
 The grinding belt speeds produced are approximately 3800, 1800, and 900 feet/minute.
 Through research, these speeds are all very practical and usable speeds for tasks like custom knife making.